OfficeDev/Office-Add-in-samples/Samples/excel-data-types-explorer/README.md

 - Excel on Windows with a minimum build of 16.0.14626.10000), or Excel on Mac with a minimum build of 16.55.21102600), or Excel on the web.

 - Data types APIs are currently only available in public preview.
-To use preview APIs, you must reference the **beta** library on the content delivery network (CDN) (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
-The [type definition file](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts) for TypeScript compilation and IntelliSense is found at the CDN and [DefinitelyTyped](https://raw.githubusercontent.com/DefinitelyTyped/DefinitelyTyped/master/types/office-js-preview/index.d.ts).
-You can install these types with `npm install --save-dev @types/office-js-preview`.
-For additional information, see the [@microsoft/office-js](https://www.npmjs.com/package/@microsoft/office-js) NPM package readme.
+Preview APIs are subject to change and are not intended for use in a production environment.
+We recommend that you try them out in test and development environments only.
+Do not use preview APIs in a production environment or within business-critical documents.

 ## Solution